Seeking to select superior stocks from the broadest global equity opportunity set.

 T. Rowe Price

-Kurt Umbarger is the regional head of the Equity Investment Specialist Group of T. Rowe Price.
-Previously, he was a global equity portfolio specialist in the International Equity Division.
-He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.
+Laurence Taylor is a portfolio specialist in the Equity Division.
+He represents the firm's global equity strategies to institutional clients, consultants, and prospects.
+Laurence is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

 T. Rowe Price